 - We asked per to be the officiant at our wedding after the recent SCOTUS decision.

-- I left my phone in per room.
+- I left my phone in pers room.

-Someone may also just wanted to be referred to only by their name only and not use pronouns.
+Name only: Someone may also want to be referred to by their name only and not use pronouns.

 Types of Honorifics